Pediatric Kidney Transplants

 Despite his illness, he kept up with all of his work.
 I ended up home schooling him the last month or so of last school year.
 He really likes math.
 In fact, he graduated with honors from his middle school.

-Madison is a typical sixth grade boy in many ways.
+Madison is a typical boy in many ways.
 He likes to play basketball and is a big Redskins and World Wrestling Federation fan.
 Our experience here has been wonderful.
 Everyone I've met over the last year and a half has been great.
 They all went out of their way to make sure that he was happy, comfortable and entertained during this process.
 When he was hospitalized, he was able to play Nintendo and e-mail his friends.
-I love the staff here.
+I love the staff at the Children's Hospital.
 They are so dedicated.

 This page was last updated: March 25, 2015